 (1) Despite being granted one seventh of the Crown lands of New South Wales, the difficulties of survey and allocation of the lands meant that the harnessing of their productive potential was unachievable.
 The Corporation for the whole of its life remained mainly dependent on grants from the colonial treasury for its income.
 Grants to the Corporation, virtually the Church of England in New South Wales, far outstripped anything granted other religious denominations which also had substantial numbers of adherents.
-The grants were easily condemned as unfair.
+The grants were justly condemned as unfair.

 (2) Many colonists resented the restriction of available land for occupation.
-This was exacerbated by an economic down-turn in the colony in the second half of the 1820s.
+This was exacerbated by an economic downturn in the colony in the second half of the 1820s.
 ‘Clergy Reserves’ were deeply unpopular.

-(3) New South Wales by the 1820s had very substantial populations of Presbyterians, Roman Catholics, Wesleyans and others.
+(3) New South Wales by the 1820s had very substantial populations of Presbyterians, Roman Catholics, Wesleyans, Congregationalists and others.
 None of these groups were prepared to accept the hegemony of the Church of England in terms of publicly-assisted schooling, and certainly not any consolidation of the Church of England as the established church in the colony.
 J. D. Lang of the Presbyterians thought that rebellion was a likely outcome.
 Father John Therry‘s opposition on behalf of the Catholics brought about his dismissal as a colonial chaplain.

 (4) Most of the independent newspapers of the colony waged unceasing war against the Corporation.
 W. C. Wentworth’s The Australian newspaper argued that the colony was in danger of becoming ‘priest-ridden’, the clergy becoming tyrants of the people and government alike.
 In this sense, opposition to the Corporation may be interpreted as a step towards a more open, free society, where competing interests could lay their claims to influence and wealth without regard to the interests of the Church of England in the colony.

-(5) In England the arguments of E. G. Wakefield that the future of the colonies should be based on the entrepreneurship of free farming families, no longer subject to the authoritarianism and corruptions arising from the convict system and large land grants to individuals and corporations, gained influence.
+(5) In England the arguments of E. G. Wakefield, that the future of the colonies should be based on the entrepreneurship of free farming families, no longer subject to the authoritarianism and corruptions arising from the convict system and large land grants to individuals and corporations, gained influence.